-The Company launched MyndMove to hospitals in the United States in the fourth quarter of 2021, primarily through distributors although one direct sale of a device, in the amount of \$36,000US, occurred in July 2021.
-Another sale occurred in May 2022.
-In September 2022, LLB purchased the two devices they were previously using, for which they were paying treatment fees to the Company.
+The Company launched MyndMove to hospitals and clinics in the United States in the fourth quarter of 2021, primarily through distributors although one direct sale of a device, in the amount of \$36,000US, occurred in July 2021.
+Another sale occurred in each of May and December 2022.
+In September 2022, a clinic purchased the two devices they were previously using, for which they were previously paying treatment fees to the Company.